seadclub/seadclub.online/content/docs/code-conventions.md

 ## Issue rules

-- If an issue is not in `Backlog`, then it MUST have title, assignee, priority, estimate, iteration, and at least one label.
+- If an issue is not in `Backlog`, then it MUST have title, description, priority, estimate and at least one label.

 - An issue body SHOULD NOT be blank.